Japan PM Candidate Suga Is Self-made, Powerful Adviser - UrduPoint

 Suga has earned a reputation for wielding his power to control Japan's sprawling and powerful bureaucracy and help push through government policies.

-As a government spokesman, he has not often given much insight into his personal ideology, though he has championed some initiatives, including a special taxation scheme, seen as important for revitalising rural areas.
+As a government spokesman, he has not often given much insight into his personal ideology, though he has championed initiatives including a special taxation scheme seen as important for revitalising rural areas.

 Unlike many in the conservative LDP, Suga is not a political blue blood, and grew up the son of a strawberry farmer in rural Akita, in northern Japan.